 Given its forecasting model and planning horizon, we base the households' behavioral primitives on the usual household problem, as given by (1).
-Instead of assuming our agents solve the dynamic programming problem, we identify agent behavior by taking the log-linearized versions of some of the associated optimality restrictions as primitive.
+Instead of assuming our agents solve the dynamic programming problem, we follow (Evans and Honkapohja, 2006) and specify agent behavior by taking the log-linearized versions of some of the associated optimality restrictions as primitive.
 First, though, some notational issues.
 Denote by lowercase letters without subscripts the steady-state values of variables, and define lowercase letters with subscripts as being written in proportional deviation from steady state.
 Finally, a superscript will indicate a type-specific variable, whereas no super-script indicates an aggregate quantity.
-For example, k is the steady-state value of aggregate capital, k_t is the proportional deviation of time t capital from the steady-state value, and c_t^{τ} is the proportional deviation of the time t consumption of an agent of type t from its steady-state value.
+For example, k is the steady-state value of aggregate capital, k_t is the proportional deviation of time t aggregate capital from the steady-state value, and c_t^{τ} is the proportional deviation of the time t consumption of an agent of type τ from its steady-state value.